Ajoke23/eos2ta5-model-validation/README.md

 Publication Result:
 ![cardiotox](https://github.com/Ajoke23/eos2ta5-model-validation/assets/71567200/6cd79857-e06e-4b63-b1c6-89be3ec59c84)

-Comparing the two outputs having the same evaluation criteria result shows that the model is reproducible.
+Using the same evaluation criteria to compare the two result, it is showm that they both have similar result.
+Hence, the model is reproducible.

 # References
 - [Publication](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00541-z)